itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

     std::cout << d1 << std::endl;

 Here, **seekMat()** method gets the internal plane number of the 1st plane in line #2.
-In line #3, dynamic array rowPtr is defined as row pointer to the 0th plane of the data object d1.
+In line #8, the pointer to the data array of the m-th row in the 2D-plane is obtained and safed in *rowPtr*.
-Now accessing each element of row pointer will access each element of the data object in that row.
+By iterating through the array given by the *rowPtr*, each element in this row can be read and set to a specific value.

 To use this row pointer method for data objects more than 2 dimensions, following code can be used.